levieggert/KeyboardAssistant/README.md

 Note: The returnKeyType will not be set on UITextView objects.
 This was done on purpose because the return key can be used for adding new lines to a UITextView.
 If you need to navigate from UITextView's then think about using the default controller or a custom navigation of your own.

 Important!
 When creating an InputNavigator with keyboard navigation, there is a Bool flag called `shouldSetTextFieldDelegates`.
-If true is passed, InputNavigator will set the UITextField delegate property in order to response to the textFieldShouldReturn delegate method.
+If true is passed, InputNavigator will set the UITextField delegate property in order to respond to the textFieldShouldReturn delegate method.
 If you need use UITextFieldDelegate in your UIViewController then pass false here and make sure to call the InputNavigator's textFieldShouldReturn method to forward navigation.
 You can see an example of this in the code samples below.

-Below is how you create an InputNavigator with keyboard navigation.
+This is how you create an InputNavigator with keyboard navigation.
 Passing true here will set all UITextField delegate's to the InputNavigator.
 ```swift
 override func viewDidLoad()
 {